craigthompson/wk1-f-assessment/src/wb-assess-1.md

 **_What is the purpose of functions?_**

 ```
 Functions can be used to create named blocks of code that can be executed/reused later.
 They help you keep code DRY and maintainable.
+DRY meaning don't repeat yourself.
 ```

 **_What is the difference between `console.log` and `return`?_**

 ```
-REPLACE THIS WITH YOUR ANSWER
+console.log -- log is a method of console that will output a given message to the console.
+On the other hand, return will output (return) from a function a given value to the function caller and will end a function's execution.
 ```

 **_What's the difference between defining and calling a function?_**

 ```
-REPLACE THIS WITH YOUR ANSWER
+A major difference between definining and calling a function is that defining a function does not execute the function's statements.
+Defining a function is where you use the function keyword followed by the name of the function, then a list of parameters (enclosed in parentheses and comma separated), and last the function's statement code to execute (enclosed in {}).
+It is defining what a function will do, is named, and what values it wants.
+Calling a function is different in that you are actually executing a function.
 ```

 ### B.2.
 Describe these data types.